dany-97/wl_complex_cnn_fusion/README.md

 # Water Leak Detection and Classification with Complex-valued Neural Networks and Sensor Fusion
-Official repository for the paper " Water Leak Detection and Classification with Complex-valued Neural Networks and Sensor Fusion"
----

 **Abstract**

 Water scarcity is a critical issue: the impact of leaks and pipe breaks accounts for 30% of urban water